MarjoleinHordijk/PythonTutorials/docs/source/01_03_Loops.md

 A for loop iterates over a sequence of values and executes a particular piece of code for each of these items.
 As you might notice, it can actually often replace a while loop.

 Recall that lists, tuples, sets and dictionaries contain multiple items.
-For example ```["Volvo", "Ford", "Mercedes"]``` is a list of three string items, each of which represent the name of a car brand.
+For example ```["Volvo", "Ford", "Mercedes"]``` is a list of three string items, each of which represents the name of a car brand.
 We can use a for-loop to iterate over these items and print each of them or perform any other kind of operation.

 Likewise, we can also iterate over characters in a string.